ncsu-landscape-dynamics/popsborder/docs/contamination.md

 the beginning of the consignment, as if the (one-dimensional) consignment was circular.

-Whole configuration of contamination may than look like this:
+Whole configuration of contamination may then look like this:

 ```yaml
 contamination: